jochem-waque/disfluent/README.md

 ## Usage

-After installing `fluent-commands` and adding `import d from "fluent-commands"` to a file, defining a command can be as simple as:
+After installing `disfluent` and adding `import d from "disfluent"` to a file, defining a command can be as simple as:

 ```ts
 d.slashCommand("ping", "Respond with pong").handler(async (interaction) => {